hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

 If you look closely, you'll see that the `WeatherClientConsumerTest` is very similar to the `WeatherClientIntegrationTest`.
 Instead of using Wiremock for the server stub we use Pact this time.
 In fact the consumer test works exactly as the integration test, we replace the real third-party server with a stub, define the expected response and check that our client can parse the response correctly.
-The difference this time is that the consumer test will also generate a **pact file** (`target/pacts/<pact-name>.json`) that describes our expectations for the contract.
+The difference is that the consumer test generates a **pact file** (found in `target/pacts/<pact-name>.json`) each time it runs.
+This pact file describes our expectations for the contract in a special JSON format.

+You see that this is where the **consumer-driven** part of CDC comes from.
+The consumer drives the implementation of the interface by describing their expectations.
+The provider has to make sure that they fulfill all expectations and they're done.
+No gold-plating, no YAGNI and stuff.

-We can take this pact file file and hand it to the team providing the interface.
-They in turn can take this pact file and write a provider test using the defined expectations.
-This way they can test if their API fulfills all our expectations.
+We can take the pact file and hand it to the team providing the interface.
+They in turn can take this pact file and write a provider test using the expectations defined in there.
+This way they test if their API fulfills all our expectations.

+Getting the pact file to the providing team can happen in multiple ways.
+A simple one is to check them into version control and tell the provider team to always fetch the latest version of the pact file.
+A more advances one is to use an artifact repository, a service like Amazon's S3 or the pact broker.
+Start simple and grow as you need.

-In your real-world application you'd don't need both, a _client integration test_ and a _client consumer test_.
+In your real-world application you don't need both, an _integration test_ and a _consumer test_ for a client class.
 The sample codebase contains both to show you how to use either one.
 If you want to write CDC tests using pact I recommend sticking to the latter.
-The effort writing the tests is the same.
-Using pact has the benefit that you automatically win a pact file with the expectations to the contract that other teams can use to easily implement their provider tests.
+The effort of writing the tests is the same.
+Using pact has the benefit that you automatically get a pact file with the expectations to the contract that other teams can use to easily implement their provider tests.
 Of course this only makes sense if you can convince the other team to use pact as well.
 If this doesn't work, using the _integration test_ and Wiremock combination is a decent plan b.

 ### Provider Test (the other team)
-The provider test in our example has to be implemented by the people providing the weather API.
+The provider test has to be implemented by the people providing the weather API.
 We're consuming a public API provided by darksky.net.
 In theory the darksky team would implement the provider test on their end to check that they're not breaking the contract between their application and our service.

-Obviously they don't care about our little sample application and won't implement a CDC test for us.
+Obviously they don't care about our meager sample application and won't implement a CDC test for us.
 That's the big difference between a public-facing API and an organisation adopting microservices.
 Public-facing APIs can't consider every single consumer out there or they'd become unable to move forward.
-Within your own organisation, you can.
-Your app will probably serve a handful, maybe a couple dozen of consumers max.
+Within your own organisation, you can -- and should.
+Your app will most likely serve a handful, maybe a couple dozen of consumers max.
 You'll be fine writing provider tests for these interfaces in order to keep a stable system.

-The **"consumer-driven"** part of CDC makes clear that the consumer of an API drives what the contract between services looks like.
-Pact makes sure that this happens by generating pact files with every run of consumer tests.
-The consumer team has to make these pact files available to the providing team.
-There's multiple ways this can be done.
-A simple one would be to check them into version control and tell the provider team to always fetch the latest version of the pact file.

-This pact file can be fetched by the providing team and then run against their providing service.
-All the providing team has to do is to implement a provider test that reads the pact file, stubs out some test data and runs the expectations defined in the pact file against their service.
+The providing team gets the pact file and runs it against their providing service.
+To do so they implement a provider test that reads the pact file, stubs out some test data and runs the expectations defined in the pact file against their service.

 The pact folks have written several libraries for implementing provider tests.
 Their main [GitHub repo](https://github.com/DiUS/pact-jvm) gives you a nice overview which consumer and which provider libraries are available.
-Pick the one that matches your tech stack best.
-For simplicity we assume that the darksky API is implemented in Spring Boot as well.
-This allows us to use the [Spring pact provider](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring) which hooks nicely into Spring's MockMVC mechanisms.
+Pick the one that best matches your tech stack.

+For simplicity let's assume that the darksky API is implemented in Spring Boot as well.
+In this case they could use the [Spring pact provider](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring) which hooks nicely into Spring's MockMVC mechanisms.
 A hypothetical provider test that the darksky.net team would implement could look like this:

 {% highlight java %}
 @RunWith(RestPactRunner.class)